texerai/m3/README.md

-# mmm or m3
-Memory Marionette Model
+# M3: Memory Marionette Model

-mmm or m-cube is a set of libraries to integrate with functional emulators like Dromajo and Spike to perform multicore verification.
+M3 is a set of libraries to integrate with functional emulators like Dromajo and Spike to perform multicore verification.

 The code was originaly at dromajo repository, and moved to a separate repo to